-(a) Drafters of Agreement.
-All parties hereto were each represented by, or afforded the opportunity for representation by legal counsel, and participated in the drafting of this Agreement and in the choice of wording.
-Consequently, no provision hereof should be more strongly construed against any party as drafter of this Agreement.

-(b) Severability.
-Invalidation of any one of the provisions of this Agreement or any part, clause or word hereof, or the application thereof in specific circumstances, by judgment, court order, or administrative hearing or order shall not affect any other provisions or applications in other circumstances, all of which shall remain in full force and effect; provided, that such remainder would then continue to conform to the terms and requirements of applicable law.

-(c) Rules of construction.
-In interpreting this Agreement, the following rules of construction shall apply unless the context indicates otherwise:

-(1) The singular of any word or term includes the plural;

-(2) The masculine gender includes the feminine gender; and

-(3) The word "shall" is mandatory, and "may" is permissive.
+- All parties hereto were each represented by, or afforded the Drafters of Agreement. opportunity for representation by legal counsel, and participated in the drafting of this Agreement and in the choice of wording.
+Consequently, no provision hereof should be more strongly construed against any party as drafter of this Agreement. - Invalidation of any one of the provisions of this Agreement or any part, clause Severability. or word hereof, or the application thereof in specific circumstances, by judgment, court order, or administrative hearing or order shall not affect any other provisions or applications in other circumstances, all of which shall remain in full force and effect; provided, that such remainder would then continue to conform to the terms and requirements of applicable law. - In interpreting this Agreement, the following rules of construction Rules of construction. shall apply unless the context indicates otherwise: - (1) The singular of any word or term includes the plural; - (2) The masculine gender includes the feminine gender; and - (3) The word "shall" is mandatory, and "may" is permissive.

-20.23, 163, 186.504, 186.505, 186.509, 339.175 FS Chapter 29 FAC 23 USC 134 CFR 450

-Section 6.06.
+- Section 6.06.
 Attorney's Fees.
-In the event of any judicial or administrative action to enforce or interpret this Agreement by any party hereto, each party shall bear its own attorney's fees in connection with such proceeding.
+In the event of any judicial or administrative action to enforce or interpret this Agreement by any party hereto, each party shall bear its own attorney's fees in connection with such proceeding. - Section 6.07.

-Section 6.07.
 Agreement execution; use of counterpart signature pages.
-This Agreement, and any amendments hereto, may be simultaneously executed in several counterparts, each of which so executed shall be deemed to be an original, and such counterparts together shall constitute one and the same instrument.
+This Agreement, and any amendments hereto, may be simultaneously executed in several counterparts, each of which so executed shall be deemed to be an original, and such counterparts together shall constitute one and the same instrument. - Section 6.08.

-Section 6.08.
 Effective date.
-This Agreement shall become effective upon its execution by all parties hereto.
+This Agreement shall become effective upon its execution by all parties hereto. - Section 6.09.

-Section 6.09.
 Other authority.
-In the event that any election, referendum, approval, permit, notice, or other proceeding or authorization is required under applicable law to enable the parties to enter into this Agreement or to undertake the provisions set forth hereunder, or to observe, assume or carry out any of the provisions of the Agreement, said parties will initiate and consummate, as provided by law, all actions necessary with respect to any such matters for required.
+In the event that any election, referendum, approval, permit, notice, or other proceeding or authorization is required under applicable law to enable the parties to enter into this Agreement or to undertake the provisions set forth hereunder, or to observe, assume or carry out any of the provisions of the Agreement, said parties will initiate and consummate, as provided by law, all actions necessary with respect to any such matters for required. - Section 6.10.

-Section 6.10.
 Parties not obligated to third parties.
 No party hereto shall be obligated or liable hereunder to any party not a signatory to this Agreement.
-There are no express or intended third party beneficiaries to this Agreement.
+There are no express or intended third party beneficiaries to this Agreement. - Section 6.11.

-Section 6.11.
 Rights and remedies not waived.
 In no event shall the making by the Department of any payment to the Metropolitan Planning Organization constitute or be construed as a waiver by the Department of any breach of covenant or any default which may then exist on the part of the Metropolitan Planning Organization, and the making of any such payment by the Department while any such breach or default exists shall in no way impair or prejudice any right or remedy available to the Department in respect of such breach or default.